jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

             # if bool(not second_input):
         # if not first_input:
         #     if not second_input:
+        #         return False
+        #     if second_input:
+        #         return True
+        # if first_input:
+        #     if not second_input:
+        #         return True
+        #     if second_input:
+        #         return False
         if not first_input and not second_input:
             return False
-            # if second_input:
         if not first_input and second_input:
             return True
-        # if first_input:
-        #     if not second_input:
         if first_input and not second_input:
             return True
-            # if second_input:
         if first_input and second_input:
             return False

-  still green, because I can put two :ref:`if statements` together when one is indented under the other.
-For example
+  still green, because I can put two :ref:`if statements` together when one is indented under the other

   .. code-block:: python